cysouw/diathesis/text/c07_participle.md

 ### [ NA | NA ] *haben + Partizip* Transitive perfect {#sec:participles-haben-transitive-perfect}

-Almost all transitive verbs take a *haben* perfect.
+Almost all transitive verbs take a *haben* Perfect.
 However, the choice of light verb (i.e. *haben* or *sein*) is not linked to the lexical verb root, as there are many verbs that can be used both as an intransitive and as a transitive verb [@sec:case-sein-causative].
 With many such verbs, like *laufen* 'to walk' [@next a] or *segeln* 'to sail' [@next b], the intransitiv uses *sein*, while the transitiv uses *haben*.

 ::: ex
 - Er ist durch die ganze Stadt gelaufen. \